North Korean man arrested in Kim Jong Nam's death

 North Korean Ri Jong Chol was arrested Friday in Selangor, Malaysia.
 He is one of four people detained in the death of Kim Jong Nam, the estranged half brother of North Korean leader Kim Jong Un.

+Selangor Police Chief Abdul Samah Mat said the latest suspect was arrested at a condominium in Selangor state but declined to give further details.

-The victim was on his way to catch a flight Monday morning to see his family in Macau.
+The victim was on his way to catch a flight Monday morning to see his family in Macau when he died.
 Police believe he was sprayed with poison as he waited to board the flight at Kuala Lumpur International Airport in Malaysia.

 In addition to the North Korean man, an Indonesian woman, a Malaysian man and another woman carrying Vietnamese identification have been arrested.